freitzzz/book-notes/the-art-of-functional-programming/README.md

 **”Functions are first class citizens”**: this means that functions can be applied to everything (declarations, applications, operations (+-\*/), etc).

-**Higher Order Functions**: also know as HoF, is a primitive from lambda calculus that enables passing functions as parameters of a function.
+**Higher Order Functions**: also know as *HoF*, is a primitive from lambda calculus that enables passing functions as parameters of a function.

 **Currying** the technique of partly applying functions on a function.
 This is achieved using higher order functions, by applying a function to one of the arguments.
 For example: